 Park Office: (408) 867-9959

-Upper Stevens Creek Park can be accessed from Skyline Blvd (Hwy 35).
+Upper Stevens Creek Park may be accessed from Skyline Blvd (Hwy 35).
 A parking area is located approximately 3 miles south of Page Mill Road and 3.2 miles north of Highway 9.
 Upper Stevens Creek Park may also be accessed by foot, horse or bicycle from Stevens Canyon Road or the connecting Mid-Peninsula Open Space lands and trails.
 Public transit is available to Stevens Creek County Park.

 Shoreline picnic facilities are available at the very popular Lakeshore Picnic area.
 Six beautifully shaded first-come, first-served picnic areas are scattered throughout the park.
 Three of the picnic sites are located along Stevens Creek.
 Two group picnic areas are available by reservation for group functions.

-Hikers, bikers and equestrians may enjoy a variety of over 9 miles of single track and multi-use trails.
+Hikers, bikers and equestrians may enjoy a variety of over nine miles of single track and multi-use trails.
 Solitude may be found along many of the trails which connect with the Mid-Peninsula Open Space Fremont Older Preserve.
 Mountain bicycling is one of the more popular recreational activities at Stevens Creek Park.

 Upper Stevens Creek County Park may be accessed through Stevens Creek County Park and functions as one of a chain of many publicly owned lands located along the peninsula skyline.
 The Bay Area Ridge Trail also passes through Upper Stevens Creek County Park.